ietf-wg-cellar/matroska-specification/chapters.md

 ## Physical Types

 Each level can have different meanings for audio and video.
-The `ORIGINAL_MEDIA_TYPE` tag can be used to specify a string for ChapterPhysicalEquiv = 60\.
+The `ORIGINAL_MEDIA_TYPE` tag [@?MatroskaTags] can be used to specify a string for ChapterPhysicalEquiv = 60\.
 Here is the list of possible levels for both audio and video:

 | Value | Audio | Video | Comment |